shorebirdtech/shorebird/TRUSTED_TESTERS.md

 unexpected errors later.
 Your login credentials are stored in `~/Library/Application Support/shorebird/shorebird-session.json`.

 2. Once you're logged in, you can use `shorebird init`.
+This needs to be run within the directory of your Flutter app, it reads and writes your pubspec.yaml and will write out a new shorebird.yaml file.

 `shorebird init` does three things:
   1. Tells Shorebird that your app exists (e.g. so it can hold patches to it